rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: Umm, most of it is pure library that can be written in JavaScript and the only thing that's being surfaced is the time zone data nd the point on the timeline.
 I'm not completely attached to this proposal.
 There are other options.

-BT: another option, and maybe this goes to Brendan's point, add an API to expose timezone data and then let libraries...
+BT: Another option, and maybe this goes to Brendan's point, add an API to expose timezone data and then let libraries...

 DH: That's where I was going with my question...